-In September 2014 our board adopted and our shareholders approved the 2014 Omnibus Plan.
+In September 2014 our board adopted and our shareholders approved 2014 Omnibus Incentive Plan for Veritex Holdings, Inc., or the 2014 Omnibus Plan.
 The purpose of the 2014 Omnibus Plan is to align the long-term financial interests of our employees, directors, consultants and other service providers with those of our shareholders, to attract and retain those employees, directors, consultants and other service providers by providing compensation opportunities that are competitive with other companies and to provide incentives to those individuals who contribute significantly to our long-term performance and growth.
-To accomplish these goals, the 2014 Omnibus Plan permits the issuance of stock options, share appreciation rights, restricted shares, restricted share units, deferred shares, unrestricted shares and cash-based awards.
+To accomplish these goals, the 2014 Omnibus Plan permits the issuance of stock options, share appreciation rights, restricted shares, unrestricted shares and cash-based awards.
 The maximum number of shares of our common stock that may be issued pursuant to grants or options under the 2014 Omnibus Plan is 1,000,000.